kudodefi/crif/README.md

 # CRIF - Crypto Research Interactive Framework

-**A structured prompt engineering framework for conducting comprehensive crypto research with AI assistance.**

----

 ## What is CRIF?

 **CRIF (Crypto Research Interactive Framework)** is a specialized framework designed for crypto market research that emphasizes **human-AI interaction** for optimal control and output quality.